Ivo Sasek: End-time claim to absoluteness

-Sasek understands the Bible as an unfinished Word of God, which is supplemented by current spiritual revelations in each case.
-He believes in the imminent end of the world, relates texts of biblical apocalyptic directly to zeitgeschichtliche events and links them to current conspiracy theories.
+Sasek understands the Bible as an unfinished Word of God, which is continually supplemented by current revelations of the Spirit.
+He believes in the imminent end of the world, applies texts of biblical apocalyptic texts directly to contemporary historical events and links them to current conspiracy theories.
 Since 2008, Sasek has also integrated the idea of reincarnation into his system.
-Since it has little biblical evidence, he claims that the Second Council of Constantinople (533) purposefully removed this concept from the Bible.
+Since it has little biblical evidence, he claims that the Second Council of Constantinople, held in 553, deliberately removed this concept from the Bible.

-Sasek conveys his message in the manner of early Christian epistles to OCG groups, but also to local church congregations.
-In them, for example, he preaches against "self-sufficient prosperity Christianity" and "security of salvation," calls other church leaders false prophets, invites them to his events and threatens them with God's judgment if they refuse.
-For Sasek, Christians can only survive God's impending Last Judgment if they integrate themselves with absolute obedience into an overall divine order in marriage, family and education.
-He described this order in March 2017 as an "organism" in which all are "existentially intertwined" like a human body and "fatefully united" with one another "according to organic laws and principles."
-This organic community is superior to every individuality and is presently "newly generated (brought forth) from Christ."
-In order to fit into it, he says, each individual must make a radical renunciation of sin, give up his self-will, and separate himself from sinners.
-He does not, however, demand that people leave conventional congregations, but rather that they confess the OCG within them and form small interdenominational house cells.
+Sasek conveys his message in the style of early Christian epistles to OCG groups, as well as to local church congregations.
+In these messages, he preaches against "self-sufficient prosperity Christianity" and "assurance of salvation", labels other church leaders as false prophets, invites them to his events and threatens them with God's judgment if they refuse.
+For Sasek, Christians can survive God's impending Last Judgment only if they integrate themselves into a divine system or order with absolute obedience in marriage, family and child-rearing.
+In March 2017, he described this order as an "organism" in which everyone is "existentially intertwined" like a human body, and "united in destiny" with one another "according to organic laws and principles."
+This organic community, he states, takes precedence over all individuality and is currently being "regenerated (brought forth) anew from Christ."
+To integrate into it, each individual must radically renounce sin, surrender their own will, and separate themselves from sinners.
+However, he does not demand that people leave conventional congregations; rather, he calls for them to profess their allegiance to the OCG within those congregations and form small, interdenominational house groups.

-"Assessment"
+Assessment

-With regular "assessment services," Sasek and "sinless" helpers trained by him claim to determine the degree of incorporation into the OCG.
-In three-day courses, participants are asked to work through questions set by Sasek in order to encourage them to engage in self-reflection, self-transformation, and community-building.
-Sasek describes this "assessment" as "self-help" that has grown out of "decades of therapy and family support" and has already helped "thousands of people and hundreds of families to live harmoniously together."
+Through regular "assessment sessions", Sasek and the "sinless" helpers he has trained claim to determine the degree of integration into the OCG.
+In three-day courses, participants are expected to work through questions provided by Sasek in order to encourage self-reflection, self-transformation, and community-building.
+Sasek describes this "assessment" as "helping people help themselves", which he says has grown out of "decades of therapy and family counseling" and has already helped "thousands of people and hundreds of families live harmoniously together."

-Participants have reported, however, that Sasek says they are complete unsuitabie for the organism of Christ, and has been confronting them since 2008 with alleged sins from previous lives, and does not allow them to have their own idea of being a Christian: only those who follow his radical rules of obedience, submission and self-sacrifice pass the "assessment" and are counted among the "new, redeemed and sinless" generation.
-This compulsion to submit causes severe identity crises and psychological breakdowns.
+Participants have reported, however, that Sasek points out their complete unsuitability for the Body of Christ, has been confronting them since 2008 with alleged sins from past lives, and does not allow them to form their own conception of what it means to be a Christian: only those who follow his radical rules of obedience, submission and self-denial pass the "assessment" and are counted among the "new, redeemed and sinless" generation.
+This compulsion to submit causes severe identity crises and mental breakdowns.